Examples and features

 Linearized polynomial identification constraints

-As a simplified example, consider the moment \(\langle A^{110}_{xa} B^{202}_{x'a'} B^{201}_{yb} \rangle\) in an inflation of the triangle scenario, where the superindices indicate the copies of the sources that arrive to each party, and the value 0 means that the party does not measure the corresponding source.
+As a simplified example, consider the moment \(\langle A^{110}_{xa} B^{202}_{x'a'} B^{201}_{yb} \rangle\) in a quantum inflation of the triangle scenario, where the superindices indicate the copies of the sources that arrive to each party, and the value 0 means that the party does not measure the corresponding source.
 For example, \(B^{201}_{yb}\) represents Bob measuring outcome \(b\) of setting \(y\) on copy 2 of \(\rho_{AB}\) and copy 1 of \(\rho_{BC}\).
 Notice that because of the non-overlapping support of some of the moments, the moment factorises as follows:

 \[\langle A^{110}_{xa} B^{202}_{x'a'} B^{201}_{yb} \rangle = \langle A^{110}_{xa} \rangle \langle B^{202}_{x'a'} B^{201}_{yb} \rangle\]